In addition to being a popular ingredient in spicy dishes worldwide, the chili pepper also has a surprising role in the medical world.

 In one review, the researchers looked at the literature on capsaicin gel for hand and knee osteoarthritis.
 They found that in five trials, daily administration of capsaicin gel was significantly more effective for pain reduction than placebo.
 In the study that spanned over a period of 12-weeks, there was over a 50 percent reduction in pain with capsaicin gel use.

-In a clinical study from 2014, researchers investigated the use of Qutenza, a topical 8 percent capsaicin patch, for peripheral neuropathic pain.
+In a , researchers investigated the use of Qutenza, a topical 8 percent capsaicin patch, for peripheral neuropathic pain.
 The study participants were given a one-time treatment of up to 4 patches and monitored for a period of 12-weeks.

 Results of the study indicated that even a single treatment was able to significantly reduce pain and improve quality of life.